jaxa1337/devops/vagrant_vms/README.md

 -
 ## Vagrant vms structure

+- [ansible](./ansible/) - vms stack for testing ansible on few different machines.
+Main machine with preinstalled Ansible is on Ubuntu 22.04, second machine is Centos 9 server and last one is server with Debian 11.
 - [simple linux](./simple_linux/) - simple, clean distros without additional software.
 Fastest to run if you need clean vm.
 - [bash scripting](./bash_scripting/)- runs 3 vm's (2 Centos9 and 1 Debian 11) in one private network.
 This stack of vms is useful for learning how to write/test scripts localy and remotely.
 - [docker](./docker/) - vms with pre installed docker.